axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/csv/_index.md

 {{< include-headless "chunk/filterx-experimental-banner.md" >}}

-The `parse_csv` FilterX function can separate parts of log messages (for example, the contents of the `${MESSAGE}` macro) at delimiter characters or strings to named fields (columns).
+The `parse_csv` FilterX function can separate parts of log messages (that is, the contents of the `${MESSAGE}` macro) along delimiter characters or strings into lists, or key-value pairs within dictionaries, using the csv (comma-separated-values) parser.

 Usage: `parse_csv(<input-string>, columns=json_array, delimiter=string, string_delimiters=json_array, dialect=string, strip_whitespace=boolean, greedy=boolean)`

-Only the input string is mandatory.
+Only the input parameter is mandatory.

 If the `columns` option is set, `parse_csv` returns a [dictionary]({{< relref "/filterx/_index.md#json" >}}) with the column names (as keys) and the parsed values.
 If the [`columns`]({{< relref "/filterx/filterx-parsing/csv/reference-parsers-csv/_index.md#columns" >}}) option isn't set, `parse_csv` returns a list.